surifirstpin/biplus_documentation/docs/Visualization.md

 ## Creating Visualizations
 Bi+ allows you to create different type of charts and graphs depending on the data retrieved.
 ## Types of Visualization

-Bi+ enables you to visualize the data in  different chart types and provides some standard editing options.
+Bi+ enables you to visualize the data retrieved in different chart types and provides some standard editing options.

 01. General Section